 • Keep completely up to date

 The fewer individual transactions you have, the fewer entries you will need to make.
 No – we’re not telling you to leave transactions out of your records!
 You need to reduce the number of payments you make.
 With fewer transactions, your bookkeeping time is reduced and there is far less chance of errors.
-This can be achieved very simply – use one cheque to pay several bills from the same supplier, use fewer suppliers, use a petty cash reimbursement system, use a credit card for your business expenses.
-With fewer transactions to review, your annual accountant’s bills are likely to be lower!
+This can be achieved very simply – make one payment to pay several bills from the same supplier, use fewer suppliers.
+Fewer, unnecessary transactions means your book-keeping will take less time!

 Distinction Between Business And Private